 9.04 The Executive shall hold a hearing at the appointed times and place and notify the appellant and any other person who has obvious interest in the same thereof within seven days after receiving the written appeal.

-a) The accounts and the financial records of the Association shall be audited once a year by an Auditor appointed by the Executive;
+a) The accounts and the financial records of the association shall be audited once a year by an auditor appointed by the Executives

 b) Auditor means a person who examines an organization’s financial records and reports.
 If the person is a member of the organization being audited, he or she is known as an internal auditor.
 If the auditor is not a member of the organization, he or she is known as an external auditor;

-c) A complete and proper statement of the standing of the books from the previous year shall be presented at the Association’s Annual General meeting each year;
+c) A complete and proper statement of the standing of the books form the previous year shall be presented at the Association’s Annual General meeting each year.

-d) The books and records of the Association may be inspected by any member of the Association at the Association’s General Meeting each year provided for herein, or at any time satisfactory to the officer or office having charge of same.
+d) The books and records of the association may be inspected by any member of the association at the association’s General meeting each year provided for herein, or at any time satisfactory to the officer of office having charge of same.
 Each member of the Executive shall at all times have access to such books and records.

 BYLAW XI - RULES AND REGULATIONS

-11.01 The Association shall abide by the rules and regulations set down by Hockey Canada, Hockey Alberta and the League in which the Association operates and shall ensure that it remains in good standing with them.
+11.01 The association shall abide by the rules and regulations set down by Hockey Canada, Hockey Albert and the League in which the association operates and shall ensure that it remains in good standing with them.

-11.02 The rules and regulations of the Association shall be as set in the E.S.M.H.A.
-Policies and Procedures Manual.
+11.02 The rules and regulations of the association shall be as set int the E.S.M.H.A Policies and Procedures Manual.